Iowa: Economy

 CNBC's list of "Top States for Business in 2010" has recognized Iowa as the sixth best state in the nation.
 Scored in 10 individual categories, Iowa was ranked first when it came to the "Cost of Doing Business"; this includes all taxes, utility costs, and other costs associated with doing business.
 Iowa was also ranked 10th in "Economy", 12th in "Business Friendliness", 16th in "Education", 17th in both "Cost of Living" and "Quality of Life", 20th in "Workforce", 29th in "Technology and Innovation", 32nd in "Transportation" and the lowest ranking was 36th in "Access to Capital".

 While Iowa is often viewed as a farming state, agriculture is a relatively small portion of the state's diversified economy, with manufacturing, biotechnology, finance and insurance services, and government services contributing substantially to Iowa's economy.
 This economic diversity has helped Iowa weather the late 2000s recession better than most states, with unemployment substantially lower than the rest of the nation.

 If the economy is measured by gross domestic product, in 2005 Iowa's GDP was about $124 billion.
 If measured by gross state product, for 2005 it was $113.5 billion.
 Its per capita income for 2006 was $23,340.

-On July 2, 2009, Standard & Poor's rated the state of Iowa's credit as AAA (the highest of its credit ratings, held by only 11 U.S. state governments).
+On July 2, 2009, Standard & Poor's rated Iowa's credit as AAA (the highest of its credit ratings, held by only 11 U.S. state governments).

 As of September 2021, the state's unemployment rate is 4.0%.

 Manufacturing

 Manufacturing is the largest sector of Iowa's economy, with $20.8 billion (21%) of Iowa's 2003 gross state product.
 Major manufacturing sectors include food processing, heavy machinery, and agricultural chemicals.
 Sixteen percent of Iowa's workforce is dedicated to manufacturing.
 Food processing is the largest component of manufacturing.
 Besides processed food, industrial outputs include machinery, electric equipment, chemical products, publishing, and primary metals.
 Companies with direct or indirect processing facilities in Iowa include ConAgra Foods, Wells Blue Bunny, Barilla, Heinz, Tone's Spices, General Mills, and Quaker Oats.
 Meatpacker Tyson Foods has 11 locations, second only to its headquarter state Arkansas.

 Major non-food manufacturing firms with production facilities in Iowa include 3M, Arconic, Amana Corporation, Emerson Electric, The HON Company, SSAB, John Deere, Lennox Manufacturing, Pella Corporation, Procter & Gamble, Vermeer Company, and Winnebago Industries.

 Agriculture

+Industrial-scale, commodity agriculture predominates in much of the state.
+Iowa's main conventional agricultural commodities are hogs, with about 22.6 million hogs in 8,000 facilities large enough to require manure management plans in March 2018, outnumbering Iowans by more than 7 to 1, corn, soybeans, oats, cattle, eggs, and dairy products.
+Iowa is the nation's largest producer of ethanol and corn and some years is the largest grower of soybeans.
+In 2008, the 92,600 farms in Iowa produced 19% of the nation's corn, 17% of the soybeans, 30% of the hogs, and 14% of the eggs.